Tarunkumar-26/gitPractice/README.md

 # gitPractice
-Hello i am tarun , I wanna be a dictator
+Hello i am tarun , I wanna be a hero